 For more information on the Latin Podcast Awards visit latinpodcastawards.com.

 In addition to providing innovative podcast hosting services, Podbean has a strong listener community.
-With over 1.5 million installs of the Podbean app and 350,000+ active weekly users, Podbean is increasingly where podcast fans go for their podcasts.
+With over one million active users, the Podbean app is increasingly where podcast fans go for their podcasts.

 The Podbean app offers many listener-friendly features.
 It’s also beneficial for podcasters, who can interact with listeners and get exposure.
 (You can also record and publish using the app!)
 To improve podcast discovery, the app organizes podcasts in categories and unique topics (like “Scary Stories” for Halloween).
 Podbean also prominently displays featured and recommended podcasts.
 The system analyzes users’ behavior to suggest podcasts they might like as well.